-The program requires that you are either a US citizen, a permanent resident (holder of a green card), a DACA recipient, or have a visa that allows you to complete the internship without sponsorship.
+The program requires that you are either a US citizen, a permanent resident (holder of a green card), a DACA recipient, have TPS, or have a visa that allows you to complete the internship without sponsorship.
 If you are unsure, check with Career Services at your school or with an immigration expert to find out what is required in order for an F-1 visa holder to work without sponsorship.
 You can look into CPT or OPT authorizations for the F-1 to allow off-campus work.
 (The website ice.gov/sevis/practical-training has more information.)
 Note that you must have a Social Security Number (SSN) in order to be able to work.

 I have no Social Security Number.
 Am I eligible to apply?